kir-rescomp/mkdocs-material-supplementary/README.md

 # `mkdocs-material` Supplementary
-Supplementary and Themes for `mkdocs-material`
+This is the Research and Development space for KIR Research Computing `mkdocs-material` themes, admonitions, attributes,etc